PA

 Deceptive Celebration

-for entering Palestine
+for entering Jericho

 "As I told you in Oslo, I don't really care about Refugees or Settlements.